TheVDIGuys/Windows_10_VDI_Optimize/README.md

 program installations could fail.
 The temporary workaround is to open GPEDIT.MSC on the reference image...
 The set the policy to "not configured".
 Here is the location of the policy setting:

-Local Computer Policy \ Computer Configuration \ Administrative Templates \ System \ Internet Communication Management\ Internet Communication settings
+"Local Computer Policy \ Computer Configuration \ Administrative Templates \ System \ Internet Communication Management\ Internet Communication settings"
 "Turn off Automatic Root Certificates Update"
 ====================================================================